smartaleciam/playcard/README.md

 The Rasp Pi can also have Internet Access (via its built in Wifi to connect to a Internet Hotspot) (for online Updates an Backups)

 # Playcard - Machine Rfid System
-rfid/oled/pixel ring scanner goes on Machine to replace coin mech or to assist the coin mech
+rfid + oled + pixel ring scanner, goes on a Machine to replace coin mech or to assist the coin mech

 #
 How it all works..
 Pure Magic at the moment..More Documentation to come
+#
 # How to install on a rasp pi with rasbian
 wget http://www.smartaleclights.com.au/downloads/Install_PlayCard_Packages.sh